cztomczak/cefpython/docs/Build-instructions.md

 # Build instructions

-NOTE: These instructions are for the master branch (Chrome 47).
+NOTE: These instructions are for the master branch (Chrome 51).

-There are two types of builds you can perform.
-You can build CEF Python using the prebuilt CEF binaries.
-Or you can build both CEF Python and CEF from sources.
-Building CEF is a long process that can take hours.
+There are several types of builds you can perform:
+1. You can build CEF Python using prebuilt CEF binaries that were uploaded to GH releases (tagged eg. v51-upstream)
+2. You can build both CEF Python and CEF from sources, but note that Building CEF is a long process that can take hours.
    In the tools/ directory there is the automate.py script that automates building CEF.
+3. You may also use prebuilt binaries from Spotify automated builds, see the CEF automated builds section.

-However before you can run it you must satisfy some requirements.
+Before you can build CEF Python or CEF you must satisfy requirements listed on this page.

 Table of contents: